The first time I travelled from Delhi to Chitkul it was 4 years ago. I was on a 9-day solo Delhi to Spiti Valley motorbike trip.

 You start from Delhi early morning and or the previous night and reach Chitkul tired.
 You don’t have much energy to explore but just relax and wait for Day 2.

 You explore.
 And we discuss it later in the article ‘HOW’ under the heading Things to do in Chitkul.

 You start your return journey early morning and reach Delhi by night.
 The trip concludes.
-A few good memories of Delhi to Chitkul trip beautifully captured.
+A few good memories of the Delhi to Chitkul trip were beautifully captured.

 Now, the important…

-Because Delhi to Chitkul by train or in a flight makes no sense, we skip that info in this travel blog altogether and start with the drive.
+Because it makes no sense to travel on a train or on a flight (because of the short distance between two destinations) we skip that info in this travel blog altogether and start with the drive.

 Delhi to Chitkul Drive